1 Chronicles 21 – Where to Build the Temple

 A dwelling place for the Mighty One of Jacob.”

 ii.
-The fire on the altar from heaven confirmed the previous word of the Prophet Gad that this was the place to build the altar and the temple.
-We see that God simply use Satan’s provocation at the opening of this chapter to lead to the answer of this important question for David and for the nation of Israel.
+The fire on the altar from heaven confirmed the previous word of the prophet Gad that this was the place to build the altar and the temple.
+We see that God simply used Satan’s provocation at the opening of this chapter to lead to the answer of this important question for David and for the nation of Israel.
 There were certainly other purposes of God at work, but this was one of them.

 5. (28-22:1) David decides to build the temple at the place where God showed mercy to Israel.